Gegcuk/Gegcuk/README.md

-# Hi there 👋 I’m Aleksei Lazunin (@Gegcuk)
+# Hi there 👋 I'm Aleksei Lazunin (@Gegcuk)

-I’m a **Junior Java Developer** with a solid background in **Product Management**.
-Currently wrapping up **Phase 2** of my [Learning Path](https://github.com/Gegcuk/learining_path), I’ve built a robust foundation in core Java, Spring Boot, and database design—and I’m already delivering production-grade features in my side projects.
+I'm a **Java Developer** with a solid background in **Product Management**.
+Currently wrapping up **Phase 3** of my [Learning Path](https://github.com/Gegcuk/learining_path), I've built a robust foundation in core Java, Spring Boot, and database design—and I'm already delivering production-grade features in my side projects.

 ---